pololu/vl53l1x-arduino/README.md

 ## Version history

+* 1.3.0 (2021-04-16): Added functions to configure and retrieve a custom region of interest (ROI) for the VL53L1X.
 * 1.2.1 (2020-11-23): Fixed compile error on platforms where `TwoWire` isn't a class.
 * 1.2.0 (2020-11-13): Added support for alternative I&sup2;C buses (thanks mampfes).
 * 1.1.0 (2020-09-21):